yhl452493373/ASROCK-X570-Taichi-6800XT/README.md

 ----
 2021/07/13
-+ remap usb port to make sleep working
++ remap usb port to make sleep working.(must restart from windows to macos)
 ----

 2021/07/07